Updated January 2021

 💰 You can also use this calculator to see roughly how much your business could save by using RingCentral to support your team’s communication with each other, clients, freelancers, and more.

 One of Zoom’s upsides is the free plan for up to 100 meeting participants, helping it become one of the most popular video conferencing solutions in spring 2020.
 However, meetings are capped at 40 minutes, which isn’t really long enough for business use.
-If you want something that’s free, Glip™ by RingCentral gives you free unlimited meetings (and messaging too!), with no time limits.
+If you want something that’s free, Glip™ by RingCentral gives you a free video chat app with free unlimited meetings (and messaging too!), with no time limits.